auroreqoi/auroreqoi/README.md

 Auroreqoi (she/her) here,

- New Fullstack Dev on **Ruby on rails**, learning React on my own for now and working on personal project for now.
+ New Front Dev on **Angular**, learning React on my own for now and working on personal project for now.

  1. About code
    - Learned Basics thanks to Zenva